 We’re all guilty of it.
 You finish dinner, give the plates a light rinse and just chuck them in the dishwasher, letting the appliance do the heavy lifting.

 This method can make your dishwasher really dirty, and in combination with soap scum and grease, makes your machine a breeding ground for germs and bacteria.
-If you’re a repeat offender, it can also affect the performance of your dishwasher!
+If you’re a repeat offender (hubby, I'm looking at you), it can also affect the performance of your dishwasher!